auth0/docs/samlsso-auth0-to-auth0.md

 ![](https://cdn.auth0.com/docs/img/saml-auth0-10.png)

-* You will be redirected to the IDP to log in.
+* You will be redirected to the Identity Provider to log in.

 Note that whether you are prompted for credentials at this point depends on whether you still have an active session at the Identity Provider.